-The purpose of this circular is to alert employers that the Internal Revenue Service has announced the pension plan limits for tax year 2013 and to inform employers of the compensation limit for CalSTRS members and participants who are first hired to perform creditable service on or after January 1, 2013.
+The purpose of this circular is to alert employers that the Internal Revenue Service has announced the pension plan limits for tax year 2014 and to inform employers of the compensation limit under the Teachers’ Retirement Law for CalSTRS members and participants who are first hired to perform creditable service on or after January 1, 2013.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.

 The California State Teachers’ Retirement System website has been developed in compliance with California Government Code §11135, which requires that all electronic and information technology developed or purchased by the State of California is accessible to people with disabilities.
 There are various types of physical disabilities that impact user interaction on the web.
 Vision loss, hearing loss, limited manual dexterity, and cognitive disabilities are examples, with each having different means by which to access electronic information effectively.